Manage domains, users, courses, styles & themes, and integrations.

 - To make an organization's standards available in your courses, add its code to the Comma-separated list of standard sets.

-- Check the boxes for the grade levels that you want included as well.
+- In the Grades dropdown, check the boxes for the grade level standards that you want included as well.

 Library Extensions: Buzz allows you to make content from various online resources available in a Digital Library.
-These can include other courses within their district or organization as well as open sources like EdGate, OpenEd, and Kahn Academy.
+These can include other courses within their district or organization as well as open sources like OpenEd.

 Login Redirects: Add redirects to allow users to access Buzz data in a third-party app, by authenticating in Buzz first.
 To do so, provide: